 The admissions price to the dream of life.

 Willingness to fight, to pass and to fade as a flash, in the cathedral of consciousness.
 To die a champion on the inside.

 On The Perfection of Concrete Paths

 When a path or idea is in the abstract, it is in the web of possibilities, and therefore flirts endlessly with perfection.
-By virtual of your existence, the current path you find yourself in is one of those possibilities materialized and concrete.
+By virtue of your existence, the current path you find yourself in is one of those possibilities materialized and concrete.

 Because it is concrete, it feels imperfect in contrast to the infinity of options among the tree of potentials.
 But as the current path is concrete, it was chosen among the infinitude of perfection.
 Therefore the concrete path you’ve lead yourself up to today, is the perfect path one could have ever taken, because it’s real.
 Imperfection implies perfection.